robert/robert.github.com/_posts/2019-01-05-third-party-dream-cookies.md

 ----

 It's the next night.
 Wendy gets home at two am from a particularly ghoulish day at work and is blackout drunk within half an hour.
 She finds herself in the same museum, with the same robot, talking about the same power drill.
 The robot looks somehow more powerful than the day before.
-When it all gets too much, Wendy deletes her cookies again.
+When its aggressive blathering becomes too much, Wendy deletes her dream cookies again.
 The museum flickers and the robot reboots, but it barely misses a beat.

 "Hi Wendy!
 We've only got one unlicensed Harry Potter figurine left, you should buy it!"
 "How is this possible?" says Wendy, backing away.
 "How do you still know who I am?"
 "Of course I know who you are Wendy!
 And a good thing too, otherwise you might have missed out on our last Rong Weasely!
 Did I mention that there's only one left?"
 Wendy screams, but her alarm isn't scheduled to go off for another three hours.
 She turns and runs, but the robot floats after her.
 "Season 5 of Lost on DVD!"
 Wendy spots a fire escape.
 "Discount psychotherapists specializing in technology-induced malaise!"
 She dives through the exit, but lands awkwardly and cracks her skull on the floor.
 She is knocked out dream cold.

 There is no Inception.

 Wendy regains dream consciousness.
 She slowly looks around.
 The robot that had been pursuing her is nowhere to be seen.
 She's in another museum.
 It's much smaller than the first, but rather more tastefully decorated.
 Nothing flashes, and nothing is neon.
 Just nice, calming pastels.
 She spots a longform exhibit about the opioid crisis.
 As she walks over to it, another robot drifts down from the ceiling.
 It's clunkier and more awkward than the first, about the size of a wine bottle.
 "Hello!
 What's your name?
 What kind of stuff do you like?
-Would you like a tracking cookie?"
+Would you like a tracking cookie?
+Please?"
 Wendy breathes a sigh of relief and tells it to go float into a lake.
 It's good to be somewhere where nobody knows your preferences.

 As she wakes up, images of the chase in the first museum flash before her blurry eyes.
 She has to know what happened back there.

 ----

 "I deleted my cookies Malcolm!
-And it still knew who I was!
+And the robot still knew who I was!
 How did it do that?"

 Malcolm Malcolmsberry takes another long chew of the left arm of his glasses.
 A big chunk breaks off in his mouth.
 He pretends to cough and hides the shards of glasses down the side of his leather armchair.
 "It must be using an Evercookie."

 "What's an Evercookie?"

-"An Evercookie is a piece of data replicated in as many storage mechanisms and caches in your browser as possible.
-It stores your tracking ID in a normal cookie, a flash cookie, HTML5's session, local and global storage, and many other places.
+"An Evercookie is a piece of data replicated in as many of your browser's storage mechanisms and caches as it can worm its way into.
+The Evercookie stores your tracking ID in a normal cookie, a flash cookie, HTML5's session, local and global storage, and many other places.
 If you clear any of these stores, the Evercookie uses the information in the other stores to regenerate itself."

 "So when I deleted my dream cookies…"

 "...the Evercookie simply retrieved your tracking ID from one of the tens of other places it had stored it instead.
-Did you check your cookies before you left the museum?"
+Did you check your dream cookies before you left the museum?"

-"Of course I didn't, who does that?"
+"Of course I didn't."

 "Next time, follow the instructions on this pamphlet.
 I strongly suspect you will see that your cookie was respawned."